EpsilonZ/CityVisualizer/code/README.md

 Non-docker: https://github.com/Project-OSRM/osrm-backend
 AWS: You can use their cloudformation template from https://github.com/Project-OSRM/osrm-backend.
 Be aware that this requires an AWS account and it might exceed free tier usage.

+You also will need the latest version of Chrome. __Other browsers have not been tested.__

 # EXECUTING SCENARIO

 To generate the city first you will have to give execution permissions: